barkerest/barkest_core/README.md

     adjusted on a per-project basis since it defines the menu for users.
     Menus would be `<li>...</li>` items.
 The container `<ul>...</ul>` is defined in the parent view.

 ---
+**Namespaced Partials**

+If you are designing a gem based on this gem, and you are namespacing your controllers, you can make use of this automatic behavior.

+Let's say your controller is MyNamespace::MySpecialController.
+Your route might be 'my_special/action'.
+The router should define the parameter 'controller' to be 'my_namespace/my_special'.
+The default layouts look for this format and then try to include some namespaced partials automatically.

+The _menu_auth_, _menu_anon_, _menu_footer_, and _subheader_ partials are looked for automatically.
+The _menu_footer_
+partial is just like _menu_auth_ and _menu_anon_ except it goes in the footer.

+The __subheader__ partial is specific to namespaced controllers.
+This partial gets rendered immediately after the header before any messages.
+This allows you to define navigation tokens for your gem that won't interfere with the rest of the application.
+Although you are free to use the partial for anything else you might want to stick right under the main menu bar.

+The _menu_auth_ and _menu_anon_ partials are rendered after the default partials.
+The _menu_footer_ partial is rendered before the default partials.

+All of these partials are stored under 'layouts/{namespace}'.
+So in our example, we would create 'views/layouts/my_namespace/menu_auth' and include related commands in the main menu.
+These commands would only be included while we are in the namespace, see the next section about registering views.

+---
+**Registered Partials**

+You may want to add to the main menu when your gem is loaded to make navigating to your gem's controllers easier.
+BarkestCore now includes methods to register partials to do just that.

+`BarkestCore.register_anon_menu`, `BarkestCore.register_auth_menu`, and `BarkestCore.register_footer_menu` register
+partials to be rendered in those three menu locations.
+The _anon_ and _footer_ menus are always rendered, while the _auth_ menu is only rendered once a user is authenticated.
+The _anon_ and _auth_ menus are rendered in the order of registration.
+The _footer_ menus are rendered in reverse order.

+---
 Utility models are namespaced.
 These include the `UserManager` (which you shouldn't need to use directly), `WorkPath`, `GlobalStatus`, and `PdfTableBuilder` classes, among others.